sitecrafting/conifer/docs/notifiers.md

 }
 ```

-This is not so bad, but we can simplify this code by creating our notifiers at the beginning, pulling those email addresses out of the
+This is not so bad, but we can simplify this code by creating our notifiers at the beginning, pulling those email addresses out of the doggo-related business logic.

 ```php
 use Conifer\Form\AbstractBase;